goldensilhoutte/Mini-Project---Sentiment-Analyzer/README.md

 # Mini-Project---Sentiment-Analyzer
-Mini ProjectUsing HuggingFace Transformer - DistilBERT(lightweight version of BERT)
+Mini Project using HuggingFace Transformer - DistilBERT(lightweight version of BERT) to analyze sentiment